code11/engine/docs/docs/quick-start-tutorial/static-ui.md

 sidebar_label: Static UI
 ---

-We'll take a top-bottom approach for building our todos app.
-Let's first add some static UI to our `App` component, which we'll give life to with Engine later.
+This tutorial takes a top-down approach for building the todos app.
+This chapter adds the static UI of our `App`, which will be given life with Engine in subsequent chapters.

-First thing we want to add is the todos input.
-In `App.tsx`:
+Add the todos `<input>` in `App.tsx`:

 ```tsx
 import React from "react";